nthimothe/FrDictionary/README.md

 # (French) Dictionary !

-Use your own personal dictionary with ease.
+Build and use your own personal dictionary with ease.
 Store English words, French words, Spanish words and their definitions, or whatever you like—-even important information such as a named mapped to phone numbers.

 Valid Commands include: